Adjudicated score range for the 2018 season will be:

-Audience members are prohibited from taking photos or videotaping during stage performances, and this rule will be strictly enforced.
+Audience members are prohibited from taking photos or video recording during stage performances, and this rule will be strictly enforced.
 Photography and video is only allowed during awards presentations.
 We have put this rule in place to protect studio choreography and costuming rights.
 More importantly we enforce this rule to protect children from having their images used inappropriately and without consent.
 We will always have a professional photographer and videographer available to accommodate your desire for photos and videos.

 OTHER IMPORTANT STUFF

 All acts should be suitable for viewing by the general public.
 Please keep in mind, however, that opinion concerning what is “suitable” varies to a wide degree.
-We have made available to our judges an opportunity to deduct points on the score sheet for any act he or she considers inappropriate for any reason.
+We have made available to our judges an opportunity to deduct points for any act he or she considers inappropriate for any reason.
 TOP management also reserves the right to deduct points, disallow or disqualify any act for any reason, including those that may be considered inappropriate by the general viewing public.
 Coaching of performers is prohibited during performance.
 Regional cash winners may not re-compete the same act at another Regional in the same competition season, nor during the Regional season in the following year.
 National cash winners may not re-compete the same act at any Regional or National in the following competition season.
 TOP management reserves the right to expand a competition to additional days when necessary, or move a competition site.
 The decisions of the judges are final and represent their professional opinions, not necessarily those of TOP management or staff.
 Jumping to the floor from the front of the stage is prohibited during performance, as is entrance or exit from the front or rear of the stage (under the stage drop).
 Entrance and exit from the stage must be made from the left and/or right stage wings only.
 This rule has been put into effect for the safety of the performers, judges and audience members.
 Your attendance and/or participation in a TOP event constitutes your approval for the uncompensated use of any photo or video image taken during the event in TOP literature, on the TOP website or in connection with any other TOP venture.
 TOP cannot be responsible for lost, stolen or broken items.
 Lost and found items will not be mailed.
 TOP will not become involved in disputes concerning choreography, rights to performance, costuming, etc. By submitting entries you confirm you own, or have secured the rights to, all elements in the performance.
 Submission of entries also constitutes the following: You agree to release and hereby indemnify Talent On Parade, LLC and their agents from any and all contracts, claims, suits, actions, liabilities, and/or injuries arising as a result of participation in a Talent On Parade, LLC event.
 You further release Talent On Parade, LLC and their agents from responsibility for any and all loss or damage, court costs, legal fees and/or medical fees.
 All activities are at your own risk.